 Ice Use categories are available for a single skater or family members to share and skate up to the maximum of sessions per month that the family has signed up for.
-They are:
+See the Handbook Supplement for the current membership categories.